Piano Sonata No.3 “Mondana”, Op.5

 Each movement may be performed as a standalone concert piece.
 The sheets are highly detailed, with complete fingering and pedal marking.

 I. Allegro Moro: The title refers to the Spanish-Arab influence on this piece.
 The tempo indication is 'Feroce con violenza' (Fierce with violence).

-III.
-Barcarolle in Blue and Whitewater: Again, the title is a play on words, and refers to the barcarolle as a musical genre, in which the music imitates the boat's movement over the quiet water of a river (the blue water).
+II.
+Barcarolle in Blue and Whitewater: The title is a play on words, and refers to the barcarolle as a musical genre, in which the music imitates the boat's movement over the quiet water of a river (the blue water).
 But this ship also navigates over the rapids (the whitewater).
 In fact, the "Presto con euforia" section seems a rafting experience.
 Moreover, "Blue" in the title also refers to the blues style and sad emotions, in the same way as the word was used for "Rhapsody in Blue".
 I like thinking about this piece as a boat ride across an old-fashion "tunnel of love", which used to mix "two major themes: a relaxing romantic ride encouraging the couple to cuddle, or a spooky horror ride encouraging the couple to cling to one another" (Wikipedia).
 Composition was influenced by Béla Bartók, Serguéi Prokófiev, George Gershwin, Duke Ellington, Oscar Peterson, Bill Evans, Michel Petrucciani, Nikolai Kapustin... and of course Chopin, whose Barcarole Op.
 60 is the highest point of this genre.
 The main sections are: Andante onirico - Poco meno mosso, quasi improvvisato - Presto con euforia - Tempo I.

 © 2014-2016 by Ana Leira Carnero.